Sara (1985 TV series): Reception

 Because it was scheduled opposite Dynasty, which was then the most popular series on the air, Sara failed to attract an audience and was cancelled after 13 episodes, although NBC did re-air the series in 1988.
 According to TVTango.com's ratings database, Sara ranked 48th out of 104 programs that aired during the 1984–85 season, with an average household rating of 14.44.

+Accolades

+The show was nominated for Outstanding Technical Direction and Camerawork at the 37th Primetime Emmy Awards.